raspberrypi/documentation/configuration/wireless/wireless-cli.md

 country=GB
 ```

-Note that with the latest Buster Raspbian release, you must ensure that the `wpa_supplicant.conf` file contains the following information at the top:
+Note that with the latest Buster Raspberry Pi OS release, you must ensure that the `wpa_supplicant.conf` file contains the following information at the top:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev